 Data Flows

-The following use cases focus on the data passed between the Holder and the verifier using a direct wireless connection between their devices, which are imagined as smartphones.
+The following use cases focus on the data and data flows between the Holder and the verifier using a direct wireless connection between their devices, which are imagined as smartphones.
 The first three provisioning steps are not part of the use cases as they would have occurred earlier.
 See the following section on user preparation of the device.
 Note that the Holder is the owner of the device, it is possible for the Holder to allow another user on the device.
 If the verifier needs assurance of the Holder, they can ask for proof of presence.

 Holder gets a personal computing device like a smartphone.